The NDSS is administered by Diabetes Australia

 How you eat is up to you.
 When it comes to type 1 diabetes and eating well, some nutrition tips and recipe inspiration may help you work out what to eat each day, depending on your needs and food preferences.

-Choose high-fibre, lower glycemic index (GI) carb foods.
+Choose high-fibre, lower glycaemic index (GI) carb foods.

 Choose to drink water first.
 Limit sugary drinks such as soft drinks, cordials, energy drinks and flavoured milks.